Guidelines

 Income

-Eligibility income cannot exceed 80% of the current HUD MSA AMI for metro-Atlanta, and is updated annually by HUD.
-If married, the combined income for all borrowers, on the primary loan, cannot exceed the maximum 80% of current AMI, even if only one spouse or partner is on the note; if two or more unrelated buyers will be on the primary loan, the combined income for all borrowers cannot exceed the maximum 80% of current AMI.
+Eligibility income cannot exceed 80% of the current HUD MSA AMI for metro Atlanta and is updated annually by HUD.
+If married, the combined revenue for all borrowers on the primary loan cannot exceed the maximum 80% of current AMI, even if only one spouse or partner is on the note; if two or more unrelated buyers are on the primary loan, the combined income for all borrowers cannot exceed the maximum 80% of current AMI.

-• Wages/earnings/W-2 income cannot exceed max eligible income of 80% of the current AMI
+1. Wages/earnings/W-2 income cannot exceed max eligible income of 80% of the

-• Self-employed (Schedule C) gross income (not the adjusted income with allowable IRS write-offs) cannot exceed eligible income of 80% of the current AMI
+2. Self-employed (Schedule C) gross income (not the adjusted income with allowable IRS write-offs) cannot exceed the eligible income of 80% of the current AMI

-• Wage/earning/W-2 income PLUS self-employed (Schedule C) gross income cannot exceed maximum eligible income of 80% of AMI
+3. Wage/earning/W-2 income PLUS self-employed (Schedule C) gross income cannot exceed the maximum qualified income of 80% of AMI

 Income includes, but is not limited to, employment income, overtime income, commissions, bonuses, alimony, child support, second job income, stipends, and self-employment (Schedule C, K, Corporation or Subchapter S) income, etc. Current income/earnings determine eligibility income.
-Eligible income cannot exceed the prescribed percentage of the area median income (AMI) at time of DPA approval.
-The qualifying income used on the lender’s 1003 loan application will not be AH’s sole source of verification to determine if the buyer is income eligible.
+Eligible income cannot exceed the prescribed area median income (AMI) percentage at DPA approval.
+The qualifying income used on the lender’s 1003 loan application will not be AH’s sole source of verification to determine if the buyer is income-eligible.

 Interest Rate